andriesfilmer/gtd/cheatsheets/mailserver/INSTALL.md

 <https://www.digitalocean.com/community/tutorials/how-to-configure-bind-as-a-caching-or-forwarding-dns-server-on-ubuntu-16-04>

+## Logrotate

+Create a new configuration file for Postfix logs in the logrotate `/etc/logrotate.d/postfix`

+    /var/log/mail.info
+    /var/log/mail.warn
+    /var/log/mail.err
+    /var/log/mail.log
+    {
+        su root adm
+        rotate 20
+        daily
+        compress
+        missingok
+    }

+remove the mail.* config from `/etc/logrotate.d/rsyslog`

+Test and execute logrotate on Postfix manually:

+    logrotate /etc/logrotate.d/postfix
+    logrotate -v -d /etc/logrotate.conf   # Turn on debug mode, which means that no changes are made logrotate -v -f /etc/logrotate.conf   # Tells logrotate to force the rotation, even if it doesn't think this is necessary

 ## Crontab

 We want to refresh ClamAV database, set the correct time on a daily basis and refresh dnswl on a monthly basis.